dimitri-xyz/haskell-coinbase-pro/README.md

 ### WebSocket API

-To subscribe to streaming market data via the WebSocket API, extract the `ApiType` from the `ExchangeConf` and pass it to `subscribe` along with the product IDs of the relevant markets and a WebSocket `ClientApp` to consume received data:
+To subscribe to streaming market data via the WebSocket API, extract the `ApiType` from the `ExchangeConf` and pass it to `subscribe` along with a list of product IDs of the relevant markets, a list of channels to subscribe to, and a WebSocket `ClientApp` to consume received data:

 ```haskell
 > :set -XOverloadedStrings